 Maher worked for over five years in the construction industry managing the construction, services, and administrative divisions within Central and Southern California, for industrial electrical contractors and systems integrators.
 He oversaw the work on numerous water and wastewater treatment plants throughout the Central Valley.
 This included Tulare, Reedley, Fresno, Clovis, Orange Cove, Hanford, Visalia, and the Selma-Kingsburg-Fowler county sanitation district.
 Maher oversaw the construction and service of municipal wells, dairy effluent and digesters, industrial plants, packing houses, PG&E compressor stations, municipal dumps, and military bases.
 This in nearly every city in the Central Valley from Bakersfield to Modesto and Santa Nella to Shaver Lake.
 Maher was also responsible for the panel shop producing motor control centers and service teams providing SCADA and telemetry services, and for regulatory matters which included working with the San Joaquin Valley Air Pollutions control district.

 Maher is an experienced executive in aviation.
 He was hired by the board of an international luxury air charter company to lead it through numerous multinational legal, business, and regulatory issues.
 As the President and CEO, he faced the challenge and was successful in navigating the reorganization of the company, supporting a financing plan, and transferring control to new leadership.
 From this role Maher consulted with aviation finance and private equity firms, and established his own aviation company.
 He also served as an Executive Vice President with one of the largest business aviation management companies in the world, through their acquisition and public offer through an aviation lifestyle company.
-Maher continues to lead his aviation company, partnering with a Fresno based charter company, focusing on business aviation, emergency medical flights and technology.
+Maher continues to lead his aviation company, focusing on business aviation, emergency medical flights and technology.

 One major goal of Maher’s is increasing the utilization of Fresno’s airports and bringing more high paying aviation jobs to the central valley.
 Maher is passionate about responsible environmental sustainability and is currently involved in this issue, specifically in the advancement of electric powered flight, sustainable jet fuels produced by the valley’s dairies, and hydrogen powered electric airplanes, semi-trucks, and vehicles powered by wood waste from our farmers and foresters.
 He believes the future of these advancements lay in California’s central valley.